 It has become increasingly popular among youngsters to consume sports drinks and energy drinks on a regular basis.
-Most of them have a misconception that these drinks offer better health benefits over soda.
+Most of them have a misconception that these drinks offer better health benefits than soda.
 But you will be surprised to know the truth!
 Yes, the fact is, these drinks can extremely damage the tooth enamel and are deleterious to the health of the teeth.
-Long-term exposure of tooth to the acids in these drinks can cause tooth decay.
-The damage is more severe with energy drinks over the sports drinks.
+Long-term exposure of the tooth to the acids in these drinks can cause tooth decay.
+The damage is more severe with energy drinks over sports drinks.

 Energy and sports drinks are loaded with strong acids and sugars.
-The acids attack your enamel, and it wears off in due course while the sugar serves as an agent to promote the bacterial growth.
-Together acid and sugar is not a good combination and contributes to the decay and damage.
+The acids attack your enamel, and it wears off in due course while the sugar serves as an agent to promote bacterial growth.
+Together acid and sugar is not a good combination and contributes to decay and damage.

 Although drinking water is the best way to restore the hydration level after a strenuous workout, people tend to prefer sports and energy drinks as these drinks are known to provide instant energy.
-Most teenagers have it to look trendy among their peers.
+Most teenagers have it look trendy among their peers.
 Most energy drinks provide sodium, which is a much-needed electrolyte that needs replenishment after an extreme workout.
 However, for a moderate workout of less than an hour, drinking plain water is good enough to rehydrate.

 In fact, every food we consume has got at least one unwanted effect on our body.
 The effect depends on the quantity you have.
 Likewise with sports drinks on your teeth, that is, your teeth can erode more quickly with high exposure to such drinks.

 The damage can be even irreparable.
 Once the tooth enamel gets eroded, it cannot be fixed.
 This can lead to cavities and tooth decay.
 The sports drinks cause erosion of the enamel, leading to hypersensitivity, and if unchecked, can result in cavity formation.